nasa/fprime/docs/UsersGuide/gds/seqgen.md

 A sequence can be built with an expected time base and said sequence will not run should the flight software report time system in a different time base.
 For example, a sequence using TB_SC_TIME (spacecraft time) could be prevented from running if the flight software is currently using raw processor time and has not synchronized time with a known time source.
-Available time sources are below:
+The available time sources are listed below:

 | Timebase | Value | Explanation |
 |---|---|---|